mi-erasmusmc/Explore/README.md

 Additional instructions: to be added.

-## Example usage using iris dataset
+## Example usage using standalone dataset

 ``` r
 library(Explore)